 More studies show that heatstroke in dogs results in serious complications and a near 50% fatality rate despite appropriate treatment.
-The higher the dog’s temperature and the longer it takes for him to get heatstroke treatment, the worse the outcome.
+The higher the dog's temperature and the longer it takes for him to get heatstroke treatment, the worse the outcome will be.

-“But even in relatively mild temperatures, burns to a pet’s pads can result if forced to walk on the hot surface,” says Dr. Raelynn Farnsworth, DVM at WSU (source)
+“But even in relatively mild temperatures, burns to a pet’s pads can result if forced to walk on the hot surface,” says Dr. Raelynn Farnsworth, DVM (source)

 Remember that some breeds (mostly short-nosed brachycephalic like Bulldogs) are at a greater risk of heat stroke and heat exhaustion.
 Overweight and obese dogs are also more likely to overheat quicker.
 Veterinarians warn that even dogs that exercise regularly are still at the mercy of the heat and will become overheated quickly when the temperatures are simply too high for them:

-“The perfect example of this is a dog who goes to the dog park on a nice, warm, spring day when they have not [been] all winter, and they play [with a] Frisbee [disk] and run more than normal,” says Dr. Stacy Eckman, DVM at Texas VetMed (source)
+“The perfect example of this is a dog who goes to the dog park on a nice, warm, spring day when they have not [been] all winter, and they play [with a] Frisbee [disk] and run more than normal,” says Dr. Stacy Eckman, DVM (source)

-Heat stroke happens when the generation of heat exceeds the body’s ability to dissipate it.
-It is a very serious condition that can have terrible effects on a dogs body.
-Some of these effects can include:
+Heat stroke happens when the generation of heat exceeds the dog's body's ability to dissipate it.
+It is a very serious condition that can have terrible effects.
+Some of these can include:

 - vascular damage